MicrosoftDocs/windows-iotcore-docs/windows-iotcore/manufacturing-guide/00-Introduction.md

 keywords: Windows 10 IoT Core,
 ---

-# Windows 10 IoT Core
+# What is Windows 10 IoT Core
 Windows IoT Core is a version of Windows 10 that is optimized for smaller devices with or without a display that run on both ARM and x86/x64 devices browser.

 Windows 10 IoT Core supports a variety of peripheral interfaces and protocols, including support for common busses like I2C, UART, USB, and more.